Settlement of the Cane River Area of Louisiana

 Rene Robert Cavelier, Sieur de La Salle

-In 1682 Rene Robert Cavelier, Sieur de La Salle claimed Louisiana for France.
+In 1682, René Robert Cavelier, Sieur de La Salle, claimed Louisiana for France.
 Near the end of the 17th century, King Louis XIV considered another venture in the New World.
-In 1698 he commissioned Pierre Le Moyne, Sieur d’Iberville, and Jean Baptiste Le Moyne, Sieur de Bienville II, to implement La Salle’s original colonization plan for Louisiana.
+In 1698, he commissioned Pierre Le Moyne, Sieur d’Iberville, and Jean Baptiste Le Moyne, Sieur de Bienville II, to implement La Salle’s original colonization plan for Louisiana.
 Iberville readied an expedition force and departed from Brest, France, on October 24, 1698.
 The expedition reached the vicinity of Dauphin Island on the Gulf of Mexico on January 31, 1699.
-Eventually, it settled near Biloxi, Mississippi, and later New Orleans, Louisiana.
-Iberville resolved to erect a number of forts and trading posts along the Mississippi River and its tributaries.
+Eventually, it settled near Biloxi, Mississippi, and later in New Orleans, Louisiana.
+Iberville resolved to erect several forts and trading posts along the Mississippi River and its tributaries.

-In order to carry out this decision the next year, Bienville led an exploration of the Red River to open trade with local tribes.
+The following year, to implement this decision, Bienville led an exploration of the Red River to open trade with local tribes.
 Accompanied by Louis Juchereau de St. Denis, Bienville’s group reached the vicinity of Natchitoches and established friendly contacts with the Caddo tribes.
-In 1702 Iberville returned to France to obtain more settlers, supplies, and military equipment for the colony.
+In 1702, Iberville returned to France to recruit more settlers, obtain supplies, and secure military equipment for the colony.

 Settlement of Natchitoches